Avery Hill: Avery Hill Park

 Avery Hill Park is a public park.
 Since 2010, the park has hosted a Parkrun on Saturdays.
+Originally 'Greenwich parkrun', the borough's first parkrun, it was renamed 'Avery Hill parkrun' in March 2025.

 Transport

 Rail

 The closest National Rail stations to Avery Hill are Falconwood and New Eltham.

 Buses

 Avery Hill is served by the following TFL bus routes.